- Created by Umberto Modigliani, last modified by Kathy Maskell on Dec 06, 2022

 ECMWF is continuing to make good progress with the forthcoming introduction of IFS cycle 41r2.
 The implementation is planned for Tuesday 8 March 2016.

-The IFS cycle provides further information and the most recent updates on: page
+The IFS cycle 41r2 detailed implementation page provides further information and the most recent updates on:

 - the meteorological content of the new cycle